meilisearch/integration-guides/guides/integration-tool-release.md

 - Add the missing label (`breaking-change` or `skip-changelog`).
 - Re-run the last `Release Drafter` job in the `Actions` tab of the repository.

+> 💡 How to re-run the "Release Drafter" job?
+> - Go to the `Action` tab.
+> - Click on the left sidebar `Release Drafter`.
+> - Select the latest action.
+> - At the top right part of the screen click on `Re-run all jobs`.

 **This keeps consistency between the PRs history and the release changelogs**.